 Rear view cameras, keyless ignition, navigation systems, Bluetooth phone and music streaming are just some of the modern technology more and more car buyers are demanding be installed on vehicles.

 These additional high tech features are not cheap and are normally an additional cost.
-So what does someone with bad credit do that wants to by one of these technology-laden vehicles?
+So what does someone with bad credit do that wants to buy one of these technology-laden vehicles?

-According to Kelley Blue Book, the mainstream compact vehicles of today offer more technology features unavailable at any price a few years ago.
+According to Kelley Blue Book, the mainstream compact vehicle of today offers more technology features unavailable at any price a few years ago.
 This, along with the growing number of high-risk lenders willing to help credit challenged borrowers, puts buying one of vehicles in reach for the bad credit customer.

 Vehicles such as the 2015 Chevrolet Spark and 2015 Honda Fit LX both offer Bluetooth hands-free phone and music streaming, USB ports, and respectable sized touch screens.
 The Fit even comes with a rear view camera.
 We sifted through all the new cars and picked out six of the highest technology new cars under $18,000 for credit challenged borrowers.